GrinonBarrett/Taksidos/Core Rules/0=Basics/Streamlined Character Creation.md

 Once a class is chosen, it cannot be changed.

 #### DETAILS
 Don't forget to figure out some details about your character.
 How tall are they?
-How old.
+How old?
+How much do they weigh?
+What are their aspirations?

-Yoour creature type, movement speeds, wound chart, and Potential is that of a Manfolk.
+Your creature type, size category, movement speeds, wound chart, and Potential is that of a Manfolk.